Difference Between Graphs vs Charts

 Key Differences Between Graphs vs Charts

-- The major key difference between the graphs vs charts is that graph is a type of diagram which will represent a system of interrelations or connections among the 2 or more than 2 things by several distinctive lines, dots, bars, etc. and whereas the chart as stated earlier is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart”.
+- The major key difference between the graphs vs charts is that graph is a type of diagram which will represent a system of interrelations or connections among the 2 or more than 2 things by several distinctive lines, dots, bars, etc. and.
+In contrast, the chart as stated earlier is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart”.

 - Graphs are the subset of the charts as the charts are the larger version of the same.